 Writing a brief can feel a lot like regurgitating facts to fill out a form; a routine part of birthing any project.
 Everyone has a different format, but all creative briefs pretty much do the same thing—they align everyone on the same vision.
 The success of the final product pretty much hangs on the strength of this alignment.
-Don’t believe it?
-Behold what can happen when nobody is on the same page about a chainsaw:

 There are many more jokes on creative briefs, and it all stems from the fact that it's often hard to articulate what you want in a design.
 In the case of a website redesign, there's going to be a lot of hands on the pot, each wanting their own personal flavour on the sauce.
 What a good creative brief can do is tie objectives with design decisions together so tightly that nothing arbitrary can find its way into the final product.

 The creative brief is a godly document that answers all questions before anyone even thinks them.
 (Just kidding, that's impossible.)

 At the very least, a creative brief can pull everyone involved into the same headspace.
 But first, there are essential questions your brief needs to answer before you approach a developer.
 It doesn't have to be perfect, but it should provide some realistic parameters to your project.
 Here are the seven mysteries you need to think about:

 It goes without saying that your company's identity figures into the redesign strategy — but don't go thinking you can get away with a bare-bones list of products and services.

 The most important thing to capture is your big idea and vision.
 Not all design ideas can be implemented on the website, and the ones that make it past the cutting board should serve your company's big purpose.